Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: FPT inapproximability of and

 where the second inequality comes from the fact that we can assume without loss of generality that the supergraph $H$ does not contain any isolated vertex.
-This concludes our proof. \end{proof}
+This concludes the proof of \autoref{lem:inapprox-bidsn-red}.